bnafi/MethIA/README.md

 # MethIA
-This repository contains the Style Transfer proyect for the subject "AI Methodes II" of the first year of Master of "Maths and AI" of Paris-Saclay
+This repository contains the Style Transfer project for the subject "AI Methods II" of the first year of Master of "Maths and AI" of Paris-Saclay.